This paper is a draft, please do not reproduce without authorization.

 4.4- Occupational addiction: workaholism

-In this group of addictions, compulsive activity constitutes the chief technique of anesthesia.
+In this group of addictions, compulsive activity constitutes the central technique of anaesthesia.
 The range of activities that can be used in this type of addiction is endless, from the 80 hour-week at the office to the meaningless fidgeting of the idle individual.
-House-cleaning as well as frantic activity at the keyboard to write an article on addictions may unquestionably constitute addictions if they are habits aiming at reality avoidance.
-Some workaholics are dearly rewarded by society for their achievements.
-Frequent promotions and solemn eulogies are their fate.
-Some others lose their jobs, unable to achieve consistency at work: sidetracked in the detail, they easily lose sight of the first order of priority and commit huge oversights.
-Compulsive physical activity is the close cousin of workaholism, although it can also be the manifestation of an obsession for body weight or shape and be related to food addiction.
-Stress management by compulsive physical exercise is often a cherry on the cake of work addiction: the fashionable "workout" can be the telltale appellation of a new refinement in work addiction.
+House-cleaning as well as frantic activity at the keyboard to write an article on addictions may unquestionably constitute addictions if they proceed from a habit meant to achieve emotional anaesthesia.
+Some workaholics are generously rewarded by society for their achievements.
+Prestigious promotions and solemn eulogies are their fate.
+Others lose their jobs, unable to achieve consistency at work: sidetracked in the detail, they easily lose sight of priorities and commit huge oversights.
+Compulsive physical activity (in sport) is the close cousin of workaholism, although it can also be the manifestation of an obsession for body weight or shape and be the twin of a food addiction.
+Stress management by compulsive physical exercise is often a cherry on the cake of work addiction: the fashionable "workout" can be the telltale appellation of a new refinement in work addiction: work as a stressor is fought by work as a stress anaesthetics.

-The "helping profession syndrome" is another form of occupational addiction leading to professional burn-out (also known as "compassion syndrome"), very frequent in the "helping" professions.
-Without denying the value of some of the services rendered by the compulsive helper, one should remember that the invitation "to love others like oneself" becomes an irony when the therapist-patient or helper-"helpee" relationship is used to anesthetize one's feelings of inadequacy and anxiety.
-In such a situation, the therapist embodies a model of codependency and no genuine healing of dependence can take place since the therapeutic relationship is itself a blueprint of codependency.
-Many other forms of occupational addictions could be added to this brief discussion, viewing television or videotapes being one of the dominant addictions of the early 90's.
+The "helping profession syndrome" is another form of occupational addiction leading to professional burn-out (also known as "compassion syndrome"), a very frequent outcome in the "helping" professions.
+Why can't workaholism be diagnosed before the resulting burn-out is?
+Without denying the value of some of the services rendered by the compulsive helper, one should remember that the invitation "to love others like oneself" becomes an irony when the therapist- patient or helper-"helpee" relationship is used to anaesthetize one's feelings of inadequacy and anxiety.
+In such a situation no genuine healing of dependence can take place since the therapeutic relationship is itself a blueprint of codependency.
+Many other forms of occupational addictions could be added to this brief discussion, such as addiction to television or videotapes.
 Much could be said also about the popularity of horror movies and thrillers and their role as converters of fear into excitement.
+By importing filmed scenes of terror into our living-rooms and watching them avidly before going to bed behind carefully locked doors, do we really hope to forget our personal anxieties?
 Finally, videogames need to be recognized as channels where violence and anger are both released and amplified in a perverse interactive loop of electronic fantasy.
+Furthermore, "desensitisation", another name for anaesthesia, is increassingly recognized as a direct result of videogame addiction,

 to Top of page